friends-of-presta/security-advisories/_posts/2023-04-11-advancedpopupcreator.md

 severity: "critical (9.8)"
 ---

-In the module "Advanced Popup Creator" (advancedpopupcreator), a guest can perform SQL injection in affected versions.
+In the module "Advanced Popup Creator" (advancedpopupcreator) from Idnovate for PrestaShop, a guest can perform SQL injection in affected versions.

 ## Summary